 Dangers of transportation

-In the current proposed plans, all of Canada’s high-level nuclear waste would be “disposed of” in one location, in a Deep Geological Repository (DGR).
+In the current proposed plans, all of Canada’s high-level nuclear waste would be “disposed of” and abandoned in one location, in a Deep Geological Repository (DGR).
 If this waste were transported to Northwestern Ontario, it would entail 2-3 transport truckloads per day, and possibly rail shipments as well, for 50 years.
 Below are the production sites from which the waste would be shipped (note that the bulk of the waste would come from the facilities in Southern Ontario):

 Approximate highway distances from these facilities and the proposed site in Northwestern Ontario are as follows: